Rock in Rio: Rock in Rio 2 (1991)

-The second edition was held from January 18–27, 1991 at the Maracanã stadium.
+The second edition was held from 18–27 January 1991 at the Maracanã stadium.
 Headliners were Guns N' Roses, Prince and George Michael, each being top billed for two of the event's nine nights.
 INXS, New Kids on the Block and A-ha also had top billing, for one night each.
-Guns N' Roses attracted more than 100.000 people to the stadium to see their Sunday performance, while a-ha's audience numbered 100.000 people.
+The third night, headlined by Guns N' Roses, attracted more than 100.000 people to the stadium, the biggest audience of the nine-day event.
+That same day had Billy Idol, who performed the previous night, doing another set to replace Robert Plant, who could not attend due to health problems.

+A-ha broke the record for largest paying attendance at a concert with 198,000 fans in attendance.

 Full list of artists who performed at Rock in Rio 2: